Evan2698/netstackm/README.md

 # netstackms
-smple netstack for android or ios
+simple netstack for android or ios